odoo/odoo/doc/reference/javascript_reference.rst

 Here is what happens when a template is rendered by the server with these directives:

-- all the *less* files described in the bundle are compiled into css files.
-A file named *file.less* will be compiled in a file named *file.less.css*.
+- all the *scss* files described in the bundle are compiled into css files.
+A file named *file.scss* will be compiled in a file named *file.scss.css*.

 - if we are in *debug=assets* mode,
     - the *t-call-assets* directive with the *t-js* attribute set to false will be replaced by a list of stylesheet tags pointing to the css files
     - the *t-call-assets* directive with the *t-css* attribute set to false will be replaced by a list of script tags pointing to the js files